 An easy way to see if two variables might be correlated is to create a scatterplot.
 Sometimes a scatterplot will immediately indicate correlation exists; for instance, in this data set, if we choose Graph > Scatterplot > Simple, and enter Score1 and Score2, Minitab creates the following graph:

-(If you want to play along and you don't already have it, please download the free 30-day trial of Minitab Statistical Software!)
+(If you want to play along in Minitab and you don't already have it, start your free 30-day trial today!)